-- The CTA amended the Bank Secrecy Act to require corporations, limited liability companies and similar entities to report certain information about "beneficial owners" who own at least 25 percent of an entity or indirectly exercise "substantial control" over it.
-The CTA authorizes FinCEN to collect and disclose beneficial ownership information to authorized government authorities and financial institutions, subject to effective safeguards and controls.
-The statute requires the submission of regular reports to the federal government that include a litany of sensitive personal identifiers of the owners, senior employees and/or advisors of covered entities. - Although the measure is intended to provide support for law enforcement investigations into shell companies engaged in money laundering, tax evasion and terrorism financing, it places many costs and legal burdens on small businesses, especially those in the real estate industry.
-In 2021, RER and its coalition partners submitted detailed comments to FinCEN regarding the development, disclosure and maintenance of a new federal registry that will contain beneficial ownership information. - The real estate coalition's extensive comments emphasize the "scope of the CTA is far-reaching and will impact many commercial residential real estate businesses who are frequent users of the LLC structure for conducting business.
-If not implemented with a clear set of rules and regulations, the CTA could result in an outcome of confusion, missteps and ultimately fines on law-abiding businesses." - In 2022, RER and its coalition partners submitted comments to the U.S. Department of the Treasury (DOT) and FinCEN that support efforts to thwart illegal money laundering in real estate, while encouraging policymakers to find a balanced approach that does not unfairly burden law-abiding businesses. - RER continues to work with industry partners to address the implications of FinCEN's proposed rules and the impact they could have on capital formation and the commercial real estate industry.
+- Although the measure is intended to provide support for law enforcement investigations into shell companies engaged in money laundering, tax evasion, and terrorism financing, it places many costs and legal burdens on small businesses, especially those in the real estate industry. - In 2021, RER and its coalition partners submitted detailed comments to FinCEN regarding the development, disclosure, and maintenance of a new federal registry that will contain beneficial ownership information. - The real estate coalition's extensive comments emphasize the "scope of the CTA is far-reaching and will impact many commercial residential real estate businesses who are frequent users of the LLC structure for conducting business.
+If not implemented with a clear set of rules and regulations, the CTA could result in an outcome of confusion, missteps, and ultimately fines on law-abiding businesses." - In 2022, RER and its coalition partners submitted comments to Treasury and FinCEN that support efforts to thwart illegal money laundering in real estate, while encouraging policymakers to find a balanced approach that does not unfairly burden law-abiding businesses. - RER continues to work with industry partners to address the implications of FinCEN's proposed rules and the impact they could have on capital formation and the commercial real estate industry.